 Paint Protection Film commonly referred to as “PPF” or “Clear Bra” is a transparent polyurethane film that was originally developed for military applications during the Vietnam War when helicopters were crashing due to the damage of the leading edge of rotor blades.
 The military contacted 3M corporation to develop a protective layer that was both transparent and light weight.

-However, today’s automotive PPF has evolved into a high quality polyurethane film that is applied to the clear coat of painted surfaces of new or used vehicles.
+However, today’s automotive PPF has evolved into a high-quality polyurethane film that is applied to the clear coat of painted surfaces of new or used vehicles.
 It’s available in different appearances such as matte finish and an optically clear version (which is the most popular choice).
 These films are highly resistant to the contaminants your vehicle will encounter on a day to day basis.
 Paint Protection Film has a high resistance to impact and abrasion.
 Providing protection against rock chips, acid rain, bug splatter and more!
 Rock chips on high impact areas are the biggest selling point for PPF or Clear Bra.
 The material is also incredibly flexible and can return to its natural shape after being stretched or disfigured.
 Some paint protection films even offer self-healing properties, sounds crazy right!?
 The science behind it is that the top layer of the PPF is made of an elastomeric polymer that helps the material maintain its natural shape once it has been stretched or applied.
 This feature allows the film to Self-Heal when light scratches occur.
 Typically a heat gun or direct sunlight will remove the scratches and they’ll dissipate in front of your eyes!
-In regards to how thick Paint Protection film is, it’s only around 8 mils (0.008 inches) thick.
+Ceramic Pro just launched a new Paint Protection Film called Kavaca which offers a revolutionary technology known as “Instant Healing”.
+This means that scratches on the topcoat surface will instantly heal in front of your eyes without the need to use heat!
+Ceramic Pro’s new PPF Kavaca also has hydrophobic properties built-in with unmatched gloss when compared to the other products on the market.
+Learn more at ceramicpro.com/kavaca or read our article on Kavaca at ceramicpro.com/kavacapaintprotectionfilm and to fill out the form to get a free quote from a local certified installer.
+In regards to how thick the Paint Protection film is, it’s only around 8 mils (0.008 inches) thick.
 Now let’s dive into everything you need to know about PPF!

 How Long Does PPF Last?

 Before investing into something like PPF for your beloved vehicle, you need to know how the lifespan duration of the product.
-One of the best attributes of Paint Protection Film is the longevity.
+One of the best attributes of Paint Protection Film is longevity.
 According to industry standards, a professionally installed Paint Protection Film (PPF) should last from 5 to 10 years.
 The factors mentioned below play a big part in the lifespan of the clear bra, so be sure to go over those.
 Typically, PPF receives a warranty if the installation company is certified to use their products.
 Like any car care products, there are several variables that impact product longevity.
+With Ceramic Pro’s new Paint Protection Film, they have a 12-year warranty and offer a lifetime warranty when their ceramic coating is applied on top of the film.

 The most common factors that impacts the longevity of a paint protection film include: